 Small Print Clauses and Hidden Costs of Home Warranty

-- Waiting period – normally 30 days from the date of purchase of home warranty
+- Waiting period – normally 30 days from the date of purchase of a home warranty

 - Trade/Service Call Fee – You are required to pay service call fee per repair incident.
 The amount is anywhere between 50 to 100 dollars.